guninexe/iperf.bot.telegram/README.md

 # iperf.bot.telegram
-Versions above 0.1 only work on distributions that support the rpm package format
+Script work on distributions that support the rpm package format